liuk2020/DCS/README.md

 # DCS

-A personal Python package for direct construction of stellarator shapes and processing magnetic field data.
+A personal Python package for direct construction of stellarator shapes.